-The Nabataean abjad developed from the Aramaic abjad during the 2nd century BC.
+The Nabataean script developed from the Aramaic script during the 2nd century BC.
 Stone inscriptions in the Nabataean abjad have been found in Petra, the capital of the Nabataean kingdom (c.
 150 BC to 100 AD) and in Damascus and Medina.
-During the 4th and century AD, the Nabataean abjad evolved into the Arabic alphabet.
+During the 5th and century AD the Arabic script developed from cursive versions of Nabataean.

 Note: some letters have final forms, which are shown on the left of the /.

 Nabtaean script chart supplied by Michael Peter Füstumum.
 Font by Michael Everson (Everson Mono)

 Information about the Nabataean language